 National Fire Protection Association’s Safety Information: Heating

-Emily Riley is a former injury prevention program coordinator at Monroe Carell Jr. Children’s Hospital with a background in adolescent health and development.
-When she is not working, Emily enjoys running, cooking/baking, being outdoors, exploring local coffee shops and spending time with the people she loves.
-She also has a hard time putting down a good book.
+This post was written by Emily Riley, a former injury prevention program coordinator at Monroe Carell Jr. Children’s Hospital with a background in adolescent health and development.